JD Vance: the 'never Trump guy' who's about to become vice-president

 “I find him reprehensible.”

-That was from JD Vance in interviews and on Twitter in 2016, when the publication of his memoir Hillbilly Elegy catapulted him to fame.
+Those quotes are from JD Vance, in interviews and on Twitter in 2016, as the publication of his memoir Hillbilly Elegy catapulted him to fame.

-In the same year, he wrote privately on Facebook to Josh McLaurin, his former law school roommate, now a state Senator in Georgia: "I go back and forth between thinking Trump is a cynical asshole... or that he's America's Hitler."
+The same year, he wrote privately on Facebook to Josh McLaurin, a former law school roommate, now a Democratic state Senator in Georgia: "I go back and forth between thinking Trump is a cynical asshole... or that he's America's Hitler."

 A best-selling memoir